Hypothyroidism vs Hyperthyroidism: Differences & Treatments

 Table of Contents

 About 1% of American adults experience hyperthyroidism, while approximately 5% of American adults experience hypothyroidism.
-More than half of thyroid disease patients may not know they have thyroid problems.
+More than half of thyroid disease patients may not know they have a thyroid problem.

 If you’re looking for a fresh perspective on treating thyroid disorders, schedule a free phone consultation with PrimeHealth experts.
-We have years of experience treating and even reversing real-life cases of hypothyroidism and immune system disorders.
+We will listen to your concerns and use our years of experience treating immune system disorders, like thyroid conditions, to make a plan for you.

-Hypothyroidism refers to an underactive thyroid.
+Hypothyroidism is an underactive thyroid.
 “Hypo” is the Greek stem for “under.”

 An underactive thyroid can be caused by any of the following:

-• Thyroid gland, low production of thyroid hormones (T4/thyroxine and T3/triiodothyronine) — known as primary hypothyroidism
+• Primary Hypothyroidism — The disorder originates in the thyroid, with low production of thyroid hormones (T4/thyroxine and T3/triiodothyronine)

-The most common trigger for hypothyroidism is the autoimmune disorder called Hashimoto’s disease, which can be caused by:
+The most common cause of hypothyroidism is the autoimmune disorder Hashimoto’s disease.
+Hashimoto’s can be triggered by:

-• Food sensitivities — Food allergens can trigger Hashimoto’s disease.
-For instance, celiac disease (a gluten allergy) has been linked to an increased risk of autoimmune diseases, such as Hashimoto’s.
+• Food sensitivities — Food allergens have also been known to trigger Hashimoto’s disease.
+Celiac disease, a gluten allergy, has been linked to an increased risk of autoimmune diseases.

 • Toxin exposure — Harmful toxins wreak havoc on your health, especially your thyroid.
 Heavy metal exposure, mold toxins, and exposure to chemicals like pesticides and other industrial chemicals can trigger Hashimoto’s thyroiditis.

 • Leaky gut — When the lining in your gut is chronically inflamed, the tight junction proteins in your intestinal wall may weaken and allow toxins, microbes, and food particles into the bloodstream.
-Called leaky gut syndrome, this is both a cause and symptom of Hashimoto’s.
-To learn from experts about leaky gut and take immediate action to optimize your gut health, join our online Prime Gut Course.
+Leaky gut syndrome is both a cause and a symptom of Hashimoto’s.

-Neither is worse than the other.
-Both can lead to death in the most severe cases.
-However, hypothyroidism is 5 times more common than hyperthyroidism.
+Neither hyperthyroidism nor hypothyroidism is worse than the other, however, hypothyroidism is 5 times more common than hyperthyroidism.

 • Hashimoto’s thyroiditis